 Nominations are considered by a panel of members of the IOP Nuclear Industry Group and any co-opted specialist panel members as required.
 Their decision is final.

 What to include in the submission

-- Description of the challenge and how it was addressed by the nominee.
-If this is sensitive information, please notify the Group Chair before submission.
+- A description of the challenge and how it was addressed by the nominee.
+If this is sensitive information, please notify the group chair before submission.
 We can put measures in place to allow your submission to be considered.
-This description is no more than 500 words.
-It can include diagrams or photographs.
+This description should be no more than 500 words.
+It can include diagrams or photographs;

-- Statement from the nominee’s line manager and/or a client describing the individual’s innovative approach to problems, and their demonstration of enthusiasm and determination in their work.
-This is no more than 500 words.
+- A statement from the nominee’s line manager and/or a client describing the individual’s innovative approach to problems, and their demonstration of enthusiasm and determination in their work.
+This should be no more than 500 words; and

-- Brief CV outlining the nominee’s experience in the industry and their background.
-This is no more than two sides of A4.
+- A brief CV outlining the nominee’s experience in the industry and their background.
+This should be no more than two sides of A4.